Ramón Hernando de Larramendi: Greenland

-Before Circumpolar (1990-1993), Larramendi already knew Greenland.
-In 1986 he had been one of the protagonists of what would be the first Spanish expedition ever made to the polar ice cap: the Trans-Greenland Expedition, a route of 700 kilometers with skis that was carried out in 55 days.
+Before the Circumpolar Expedition (1990-1993), Larramendi already knew Greenland.
+In 1986 he had been one of the key explorers in what would be the first Spanish expedition ever made to the polar ice cap: the Trans-Greenland Expedition, a route of 700 kilometers with skis that was carried out in 55 days.

-In 1999, he began designing a sled that is capable of moving wind-blown through polar lands thanks to large kites.
-In 2000, after a first test in Canada, he travelled back to Greenland to record a 600 km crossing for the TVE program 'Al filo de lo Imposible' with a first prototype of the vehicle.
-The following year, in 2001, he organized the Trans-Greenland Expedition 2001, 2,225 km of route in only 32 days using a new prototype of the WindSled, then baptized as 'polar catamaran'.
-On this journey, he broke the world record of distance travelled in just one day, and a north–south route on the Arctic island (Narsaq-Qaanaaq) was first opened.
+In 1999, he began designing a wind-powered sled that is capable of moving through polar lands using large kites.
+In 2000, after a first test in Canada, he traveled back to Greenland with a first prototype of the vehicle to record a 600 km crossing for the TVE program 'Al filo de lo Imposible'.
+The following year, in 2001, he organized the Trans-Greenland Expedition 2001, a 2,225 km of route in only 32 days using a new prototype of the WindSled, then dubbed the 'polar catamaran'.
+On this journey, he broke the world record of distance travelled in just one day, and opened a new north–south route on the Arctic island (Narsaq-Qaanaaq).

-In 2002, he returned to Greenland for a new crossing in this vehicle: Greenland South-North, 2,300 kilometers in 33 days.
-He returned in 2003 for another expedition: Greenland East-West, in which they travelled 700 km in 18 days.
+In 2002, he returned to Greenland for a new windsled trip: a South-North traverse of Greenland, covering 2,300 kilometers in 33 days.
+He returned to Greenland in 2003 for another expedition: Greenland East-West, in which he traveled 700 km in 18 days.

-In total, until August 2016, he made six expeditions with different designs of WindSled in Greenland.
+In total, until August 2016, Larramendi hascarried out six expeditions with different designs of WindSled in Greenland.
 Of particular note is the one made in 2014, which was the first Circumnavigation of Greenland 2014 with a wind vehicle through the ice dome, with a total of 4,300 kilometers covered.

 Also noteworthy was the one that took place from May 15 to June 25, 2016, after reaching the Greenland ice summit, located at 3,240 m altitude, carrying 2,000 kilos of load on a 2,000 km route that took 38 days.
 In the last two expeditions, data were collected for scientific projects from different Spanish institutions, all related to climate change in the Arctic.
 Also, Larramendi collaborated with a project of the American glaciologist Jason Box.

 In addition to all these expeditions with the WindSled, Larramendi has carried out many other expeditions of shorter duration in the southern part of the ice cap and in the Thule region (northwest of Greenland), both with dog sledding and along the coast.
 During the years 1995 and 1996, the explorer spent two full winters in this region near the North Pole living and travelling with the Inuit.
 He has also accompanied mountain climber Jesus Calleja in his polar expeditions for different TVE programs.